 • $120 wireless credit ($10 monthly)

-You'll also get up to a $100 Global Entry/TSA PreCheck credit to cover your application fee.
-This is available every 4 years for Global Entry or every 4.5 years for TSA PreCheck.
+You'll also get a statement credit of $120 every 4 years for Global Entry or $85 every 4.5 years for TSA PreCheck to cover your application fee.

 Enrollment is required for select Amex benefits.

-As you can see, if you're able to maximize the credits you'll receive with the Business Platinum Card, you'll far surpass the card's annual fee.
+As you can see, if you can maximize the credits you'll receive with the Business Platinum Card, you'll far surpass the card's annual fee.
 However, the monthly, quarterly, and semi-annual restrictions make these credits difficult to use.
 The Venture X Business card's travel credit is a bit limited, but it's far more flexible.
-Plus, its points can be transferred to any of Capital One's 18 hotel and airline partners.
+Plus, its rewards can be transferred to any of Capital One's 19 hotel and airline partners.

 Winner: Venture X Business